Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 It may seem somewhat strange that the Shunammite did not stop to tell Gehazi, or anyone else, about her son’s death.
 She continued straight to Elisha and would only speak to him.
 It may seem strange until we realize that Elisha, as a servant of God in the Old Testament, was a shadow of the ultimate servant of God the Father, our Lord Jesus Christ.

-Suddenly Jesus appeared next to them on the road, walking with them, but they did not recognize Him.
+Suddenly Jesus appeared next to them on the road, walking with them, but they did not recognize him.
 He asked them what they were talking about; they expressed their amazement at all the things that had transpired.
-And then Luke records these remarkable words of Jesus (in Luke 24:27), Then beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures.
+And then Luke records these remarkable words of Jesus (in Luke 24:27), “Then beginning with Moses and with all the prophets, he explained to them the things concerning himself in all the Scriptures.

-Christ is certainly written about in the Old Testament as well as the New.
+Christ is written about in the Old Testament as well as the New.
 And as we read about this woman, with one supreme goal, the goal of reaching the man of God, we are reminded that in all situations, at any time, we are to go straight to Christ of whom Elisha was a foreshadow.

 She did not stop to talk to Gehazi, or anyone else.
 She wanted to go straight to the man of God.
 Yet there are many who will go to the saints, praying to them, or to Mary, expecting that they will intercede on their behalf.
-But there is only one intercessor – there is one God and one Mediator between God and men, the man, Christ Jesus.
+But there is only one intercessor – “There is one God and one Mediator between God and men, the man, Christ Jesus.”
 (1 Timothy 2:5)

 Our risen Savior ever lives to intercede on our behalf.
 We can call upon him in prayer, over any situation of life at any time of the day.
 Did you notice how the Shunammite’s husband expressed surprise that his wife was going to see Elisha?
 In verse 23 he asked, “Why go to him today?
 It’s not the new moon or the Sabbath.”